reactiveui/website/input/reactive-extensions/Creating/Creating.md

+title: Creating and Subscribing to Simple Observable Sequences
+---
 # Creating and Subscribing to Simple Observable Sequences

 You do not need to implement the IObservable\<T\> interface manually to create an observable sequences.
 Similarly, you do not need to implement IObserver\<T\> either to subscribe to a sequence.
 By installing the Reactive Extension assemblies, you can take advantage of the [Observable](Observable\Observable.md) type which provides many static LINQ operators for you to create a simple sequence with zero, one or more elements.
 In addition, Rx provides Subscribe extension methods that take various combinations of OnNext, OnError and OnCompleted handlers in terms of delegates.